A Lieb-Thirring inequality for extended anyons: Local exclusion principle for extended anyons

-We are now reduced to a bound on the energy of two particles inside the box, with no particles outside.
+We are now reduced to finding a lower bound on the energy of two particles inside the box, with no particles outside.
 This can be estimated using previous results of~\cite{LarLun-16}.
-Essentially, with two isolated particles the effect of the flux tube between them may never be spoiled\footnote{Recall that an integer flux can be gauged away.} by that of other particles, and it provides a non-zero energy via a Hardy-type inequality.
+Essentially, with two isolated particles the effect of the flux tube between them may never be spoiled by that of other particles, and it provides a non-zero energy via a Hardy-type inequality.

 We need to introduce the function

 which is the smallest positive solution $\lambda$ associated with the Bessel equation

 on the interval $\left [\gamma,1\right ]$ with Neumann boundary conditions while $g\left (\nu ,\gamma\right )=\nu$ for $\gamma \geq 1$.
 The function $g$ has the property that